adunning/spring-harvest/geoffrey-bache-smith-spring-harvest.md

 <span epub:type="pagebreak" id="page38" title="38"/>

-## “O there be kings whose treasuries”
+## “O there be Kings whose Treasuries”

 | <span style="font-variant:small-caps;">O there</span> be kings whose treasuries
 | Are rich with pearls and gold